-1. Lucinda Green (pictured above) became the pin-up of the eventing world after winning Badminton for the sixth time in 1984 on SR Direct Mail Ltd’s Beagle Bay.
+1. Lucinda Green became the pin-up of the eventing world after winning Badminton for the sixth time, in 1984 on SR Direct Mail Ltd’s Beagle Bay.

-2. Virginia Leng (now Ginny Elliot) took over as every pony-mad teenage girl’s heroine after becoming the first woman to win Burghley five times in 1989 on Master Craftsman, when she was also crowned European champion.
+2. Virginia Leng (now Ginny Elliot) took over as every pony-mad teenage girl’s heroine after becoming the first woman to win Burghley five times.
+Her fifth was in 1989 on Master Craftsman, when she was also crowned European champion.

 3. Most turnout rugs were made of heavy green canvas – if you were lucky they had cross-surcingles rather than just rear leg straps to keep them in place, but either way it felt like a lifetime waiting for them to dry.

-4. Jute rugs could be found in every tackroom — itchy-looking things made from a sack-like fabric, held on by roller.
+4. Jute rugs could be found in every tackroom — itchy-looking things made from a sack-like fabric, held on by a roller.

 5. The only 4x4s you saw were Land Rovers, driven by actual farmers.

 6. Only top professional riders owned (or had access to) a lorry.

 7. You could ride down country lanes while rarely seeing a car.

 9. The most popular colour for jodhpurs was beige or black.
 Anything else was viewed as dangerously exotic.